2nPlusOne/2nPlusOne.github.io/pages/champa.md

 ---
 ---

 While in Dharamshala, I had the opportunity to talk with Champa, a Tibetan man who lived a nomadic lifestyle in Tibet until he was 8 years old, when he made the treacherous journey to India in search of an education.
-Champa teaches Tibetan dance and music at a college near Dharamshala.
+Champa teaches Tibetan language, dance, and music at a college near Dharamshala.

 Below is my interview with Champa.